togwand/nixos/README.md

 My NixOS configurations and options

 #### TODO
-1. Learn more about nix (vimjoyer+official documentation)
-2. Replace "with pkgs;" or similar with "inherit ()"
+1. Replace "with pkgs;" or similar with "inherit ()"
-3. Test and add more nix options to all modules
+2. Test and add more nix options to all modules
-4. Make a comfy live config
+3. Make a comfy live config
-5. Make a server config type
+4. Make a server config type

 ## Derivations
 Nix derivations of git repositories